ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/import-ffi-impl.md

     - one by one each module is traversed()
     - Before traversing a module, global ModuleContext is updated

-2. The global ModuleContext has
+2. The global modulesContext has
-    - the name of the current module being parsed
+    - the mapping of module name to some info about the module (modMap, nsMap and globals)
-    - the object of imported references to the modules they belong to (eg. from x import y => ModuleContext.nsMap[y] = 'x')
+    - the modMap contain the mapping of every module imported into this module. eg. `import lib as bar` would create `modMap : {"bar" : "lib"}`
+    - the nsMap contains mapping of globals to their name mangled form. so any time a global is defined in a module, or imported into it, a mapping in `nsMap` is created.
+        `nsMap : {x : "lib$x" } // from lib import x / from lib import *`
+        `nsMap : {y : "lib$x" } // from lib import x as y`
+        `nsMap : {z : "main$z"} // z is a global in 'main'`
+    - the `gloabls` array contains a list of global symbols that are defined in the module.
+        This includes global variables, functions and classes.

 3. Automatic name conversion
     - During compilation, any global symbol (class/func/variable) is